Welcome to All About Huskies!

 The main issues people tend to have with Huskies are:

-Huskies have a high prey drive and have a tendency to eat small animals (including cats and other pets) if given the chance.
+- Huskies have a high prey drive and like to eat small animals (including cats and other pets) if given the chance.

 You must sink your fence a couple of feet down or lay slabs around the edge.